fnl-Africa/qtum-scala-lib/README.md

 ## Segwit support

-Bitcoin-lib, starting with version 0.9.7, fully supports segwit (see below for more information) and is on par with the segwit code in Bitcoin Core 0.13.1.
+qtum-lib, starting with version 0.9.7, fully supports segwit (see below for more information) and is on par with the segwit code in qtum Core 0.13.1.

 ## libscp256k1 support

-bitcoin-lib embeds JNI bindings for libsecp256k1, which is must faster than BouncyCastle.
+qtum-lib embeds JNI bindings for libsecp256k1, which is must faster than BouncyCastle.
 It will extract and load native bindings for your operating system in a temporary directory.
 If this process fails it will fallback to BouncyCastle.

 JNI libraries are included for: